FlowingSkiff/DumpToVTK/README.md

-# LammpsToVTK
+# DumpToVTK

-LammpsToVTK converts a LAMMPS dump file to vtk format.
+DumpToVTK converts a LAMMPS dump file to vtk format.
 It can take in a 2D or 3D file with an arbitrary amount of other dumped atom properties.
-The read atom properties are assumed to follow the standard LAMMPS format where _%x, %y, %z_ is treated as a vector quantity and all other properties are scalars.
+The read atom properties are assumed to follow the standard LAMMPS dump format where _%x, %y, %z_ is treated as a vector quantity and all other properties are scalars.
 Reading is done single threaded, but multi-threaded writing is supported.

 Lines and triangles can optionally be created by passing an input file where atoms, bonds, and angles are defined.